millierni/archlinux-zfs/README.md

   ```
   exit
   ```
-- unmount filesystem
+- Unmount filesystem
   ```
   umount -R /mnt
   zfs umount -a
   ```
-- export them:
+- Export `bpool` and `rpool`
   ```
+  zpool export $BPOOL
   zpool export $RPOOL
-  zpool export $BPOOL
   ```
-- remove live media and prepare to reboot
+- Remove live media and prepare to reboot
   ```
   reboot
   ```
-- if reboot into GRUB
+- If reboot into GRUB
   - Set root partition
   ```
   set root=(hd1,gpt2) # ls to search for the root partition